-It is important for teachers to realize that First Nations and Métis students, like all students, come to mathematics classes with a wealth of mathematical understandings.
+Teachers must recognize that First Nations and Métis students, like all students, come to mathematics classes with a wealth of mathematical understanding.
 Within these mathematics classes, some First Nations and Métis students may develop a negative sense of their ability in mathematics and, in turn, do poorly on mathematics assessments.
 Such students may become alienated from mathematics because it is not taught in relation to their schema, cultural and environmental context, or real life experiences.

-A first step in actualization of mathematics from First Nations and Métis perspectives is to empower teachers to understand that mathematics is not acultural.
-As a result, teachers realize that the traditional Western European ways of teaching the mathematics are also culturally-biased.
-These understandings will support the teacher in developing First Nations and Métis students' personal mathematical understandings and mathematical self-confidence and ability through a more holistic and constructivist approach to teaching.
-Teachers need to pay close attention to the factors that impact the success of First Nations and Métis students in mathematics: cultural contexts and pedagogy.
+A first step in the actualization of mathematics from First Nations and Métis perspectives is empowering teachers to understand that mathematics is not acultural.
+As a result, teachers realize that the traditional Western European ways of teaching mathematics also are culturally biased.
+These understandings will support the teacher in developing First Nations and Métis students' personal mathematical understanding and mathematical self-confidence and ability through a more holistic and constructivist approach to teaching.
+Teachers need to pay close attention to those factors that impact the success of First Nations and Métis students in mathematics: cultural contexts and pedagogy.